therootcompany/acme.js/README.md

 If you are not running a service (you may be building a CLI, for example), then you should prompt the user for their email address, and they are the subscriber.

+### Overview

+1. Create an instance of ACME.js
+2. Create and SAVE a Subscriber Account private key
+3. Retrieve the Let's Encrypt Subscriber account (with the key)
+    - the account will be created if it doesn't exist
+4. Create a Server Key
+    - this should be per-server, or perhaps per-end-user
+5. Create a Certificate Signing Request
+    - International Domain Names must be converted with `punycode`
+6. Create an ACME Order
+    - use a challenge plugin for HTTP-01 or DNS-01 challenges

 ### Instantiate ACME.js

 Although built for Let's Encrypt, ACME.js will work with any server